manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-4_Jenkins/06_final_project/README.md

 ## 📋 Project Overview

-Build a complete CI/CD pipeline for a real-world Address Book web application using Jenkins, Maven, SonarQube, and Tomcat.
-This project demonstrates enterprise-level DevOps practices with automated testing, code quality analysis, and production deployment.
+Build a complete CI/CD pipeline for a real-world Address Book web application using Jenkins, Maven, and Tomcat.
+This project demonstrates essential DevOps practices with automated testing and production deployment.

 <div align="center">

 ### 🎯 **What You'll Build**
-*Professional CI/CD pipeline with complete automation from code to production*
+*Professional CI/CD pipeline with automated build, test, and deployment*

 </div>

 ### 🎯 **Learning Objectives**
 - ✅ Deploy a complete CI/CD pipeline for a real application
-- ✅ Integrate SonarQube for code quality analysis
+- ✅ Automate build, test, and deployment processes
-- ✅ Automate deployment to Tomcat server
+- ✅ Deploy to Tomcat server automatically
-- ✅ Implement email notifications for build status
-- ✅ Master enterprise DevOps practices
+- ✅ Master essential DevOps practices

 ---